Images updated: September 2019

 If the whites were severely overexposed at the time of capture, they may not be recoverable in post.
 Therefore, when shooting, watch the bright areas and ensure they aren't overexposed.
 Many pro cameras offer highlight clipping warnings known as blinkies or zebras; see your camera menus or manuals for details.
 Overly dark areas can be brightened in post at the risk of adding noise.
 When faced with a scene that has both very bright and very dark areas, consider bracketing at the time of shooting.
 Those frames can then be merged into a single image using Lightroom's HDR functionality.

 Tell us what you think.
 Which tips will you incorporate into your workflow?
+To enhance your Lightroom workflow, try one of our Lightroom presets collections today.

 About the Author: Cindy Kringelis is an award-winning photographer, trainer, and owner ofAlpharetta Photography, LLC.
 She is an Adobe Certified Expert in Lightroom and an Adobe Education Trainer.
 Cindy specializes in interiors photography, and is certified by the Association of Independent Architectural Photographers.
 She is a graduate of Georgia Tech (B.S.) and Georgia State University (M.B.A., M.S.).